Sold.co.uk Review – Is Their FREE Service Even Worth It?

 I think it depends on how you define “free”, so I’ll leave it in your capable and clammy hands to decide.

-Yes, their service appears to be completely free in the sense that they don’t charge direct fees for:
+Yes, both of their house selling approaches appear to be completely free in the sense that they don’t charge any direct fees for:

 • Marketing